 Our holdings include hundreds of glass and film negatives/transparencies that we've scanned ourselves; in addition, many other photos on this site were extracted from reference images (high-resolution tiffs) in the Library of Congress research archive.
 (To query the database click here.)
 They are adjusted, restored and reworked by your webmaster in accordance with his aesthetic sensibilities before being downsized and turned into the jpegs you see here.
 All of these images (including "derivative works") are protected by copyright laws of the United States and other jurisdictions and may not be sold, reproduced or otherwise used for commercial purposes without permission.

 Vintage photos of:

-New York.
-June 6, 1944.
+New York, June 6, 1944.
 ALLIED ARMIES LAND ON COAST OF FRANCE.
 GREAT INVASION OF CONTINENT BEGINS.
 "D-Day.
-Crowd watching the news line on the Times building at Times Square."
-Large-format nitrate negative by Howard Hollem or Edward Meyer, Office of War Information.
+Crowd watching the news line on the New York Times building at Times Square."
+Photo by Howard Hollem or Edward Meyer for the Office of War Information.
 View full size.

 August 1942.
 Corpus Christi, Texas.
 "Mrs. Virginia Davis, a riveter in the assembly and repair department of the Naval Air Base, supervises Chas.
 Potter, a NYA trainee from Michigan.
 After eight weeks of training he will go into civil service.
 Should he be inducted or enlist in the armed service, he will be valuable to mechanized units of the Army or Navy."
 Pay attention, sonny -- you might end up flying this thing.
 4x5 Kodachrome transparency by Howard Hollem, Office of War Information.
 View full size.